 Cedar walls were once relegated to mountain cabins, ’90s basements, and Swedish saunas.
 In its worst iteration, the rustic wood paneling is glossy, tinted an orange-red hue, and mixed with things like Tiffany lamps and laminate flooring.
-But a crop of designers is reimagining the finish for 2020.
+But a crop of designers is reimagining the finish.

 Sure, shiplap is charming, but nothing beats the warmth and subtle evergreen scent of unpainted timber—pine, cedar, oak, or otherwise.
 The trick to making it look modern: Go for a light matte finish and elevate the material with vibrant textiles, punchy paint colors, and eye-grabbing art.
 These designers have the formula down to a science.